Belfast, "The Troubles", and the Strong Link to Israel and Palestine

 Warning, this will be a long one, with lots of pictures.

-How do you describe the complex, ancient and ongoing, and contradictory relationships of Belfast and Northern Ireland?
-The more you know about it, the more astonishing it is, very much like the Middle East.
-And that is why, not surprisingly, the city, and surrounding countries (Ireland, the rest of the UK) are so deeply intertwined with Israel and Palestine.
+How do you describe the complex, ancient, and ongoing - and contradictory - relationships of Belfast and Northern Ireland to one another and those around?
+The more you know about them, the more astonishing you will find them—very much like the Middle East.
+And that is why, unsurprisingly, the city, and its surrounding countries of Ireland and the rest of the UK, are so deeply intertwined with Israel and Palestine.

 You see Palestinian flags everywhere in the Irish/Republican/Nationalist/Catholic areas, and Israeli flags in the British/Unionist/Loyalist/Protestant areas.
 The struggle in the Middle East has become a symbolic marker of your position in Northern Ireland (and Ireland, and Britain to a lesser degree).

-Where to begin?
-Perhaps a glimpse of the craziness is in the Battle of the Boyne, fought in 1690, still very much remembered and alive here, celebrated every July 12 in Northern Ireland with a parade by Protestant Loyalists and a burning of the Irish flag (see last post).
-The victory of King William (of Orange) against (deposed King) James reinforced Protestant rule in Ireland.
+Perhaps a glimpse of the craziness is in the Battle of the Boyne; Fought in 1690, still very much remembered and alive here, celebrated every July 12 by Protestant Loyalists in Northern Ireland with a parade including a burning of the Irish flag (see last post).
+The victory of King William of Orange against, the deposed, King James reinforced Protestant rule in Ireland.
 Simple, right?
 A war to maintain Protestant control over Catholicism in Ireland.
-Except Pope Alexander VIII and the Vatican were allies of (the Protestant) William and an enemy to James, who was fighting to maintain Catholic Irish sovereignty and reinforce religious tolerance for Catholicism!
+Except Pope Alexander VIII and the Vatican were allies of, the Protestant, William and an enemy to James, who was fighting to maintain Catholic Irish sovereignty and reinforce religious tolerance for Catholicism!
 The Vatican shared William’s hostility to (Catholic) Louis XIV of France, who at the time was attempting to establish dominance in Europe and to whom James was an ally.
 Got that?
 Every fact about N. Ireland seems equally convoluted.

 (Or St. Patrick, the very symbol of Irish nationalism and pride, who was born in Britain.)

-Before we get more into it, Let me reintroduce and thank the remarkable Gary Mason, a famed mediator and peacemaker over the last many decades, a Methodist Minister who founded Skainos, an organization that brings the two sides in Northern Ireland together, creating a safe neutral space and providing social services (senior center, integrated schools) and now runs the NGO “Rethinking Conflict.”
-He has been an important part of the reconciliation process in Northern Ireland, and also has been active in the Israeli-Palestinian situation for decades, meeting with Israeli and Palestinian leaders in the Middle East and hosted groups in Belfast (he just had the ultra-orthodox Shas party leadership here), there, too, bringing the opposing sides together for dialogue.
+Before we get more into it, let me reintroduce and thank the remarkable Gary Mason: a famed mediator and peacemaker of the last many decades, a Methodist Minister who founded Skainos, an organization that brings together the two sides in Northern Ireland, creating a safe, neutral space and providing social services such as a senior center and an integrated school, who now runs the NGO “Rethinking Conflict.”
+He has been an important part of the reconciliation process in Northern Ireland, and has also been active in the Israeli-Palestinian situation for over a generation, meeting with Israeli and Palestinian leaders in the Middle East as well as hosting groups in Belfast (he just had the ultra-orthodox Shas party leadership here), there, too, bringing the opposing sides together for dialogue.

 Gary Mason standing in a gateway marking the division between a Catholic and Protestant area.

-Gary was the best guide you could ask for to take one through the convoluted history, and the living legacy of the Troubles.
-I won’t go through the 30 years of bombings, struggles, and hostilities, leaving over 3600 dead and over 47,000 injured.
-Bombs that hit more innocents than combatants, women and children going about their daily lives.
-On both sides, though both sides still point with outrage to the other side’s atrocities and ignore their own.
-Even though overt hostilities have been over for over 25 years, even though the Good Friday agreement of 1998 is a landmark achievement of bringing two intractable foes to live together peaceably.
-It is clearly a model to be emulated, though, 25 years later, the simmering resentments persist.
+Gary was the best guide one could ask for, unpacking the convoluted history, and the living legacy, of the Troubles.
+I won’t go through the 30 years of bombings, struggles, and hostilities, leaving over 3600 dead and over 47,000 injured—bombs which hit more innocents than combatants, women and children going about their daily lives—however, except to say both sides still point with outrage to the other’s atrocities while ignoring their own.
+This is despite the fact that overt hostilities have been stymied for more than a quarter century now.
+The Good Friday agreement of 1998, as an achievement in conflict resolution, is a landmark in transitioning two implacable foes to a peaceable state of life together.
+It is clearly a model to be emulated, even while, 25 years later, the simmering resentments persist.
 (Note: The Sinn Fein was the political, nonviolent - they claimed - armed of the Republican side, and the Irish Republican Army, the IRA, was the military wing.)

 Let’s look at how things are framed.
 First, Protestant/Loyalist/pro-British areas:You cannot miss the signs anywhere you go (picture above by Valerie Root Wolpe)

 These are just a few of the posters and memorials that punctuate almost every street corner in the Protestant areas.
 Large reminders of IRA terror.
-To be fair, IRA bombings were more indiscriminate and ultimately more destructive than the other side’s.
-Republican (Irish, Catholic) paramilitaries were responsible for some 60% of the deaths, loyalists (Protestant, British) 30%, and security forces 10%.
+To be fair, IRA bombings were more indiscriminate and, ultimately, more destructive than those launched by Protestant militias.
+Republican (Irish, Catholic) paramilitaries were responsible for some 60% of the deaths, Loyalists (Protestant, British) 30%, and security forces 10%.
 But numbers alone do not justify the ends, as the Catholic/Republican/pro-Irish-unification neighborhoods also prominently remind us:

 A memorial to the Catholic fallen, note the Palestinian flags as well - more on that in a moment